AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/campaigns/campaign-settings-microsoft.md

 **[!UICONTROL Negative Websites]:** (Campaigns on the display/native network only; optional) Sites on the display network on which you don't want your ads to be displayed.
 Enter a valid URL, such as www.example.com.
 To specify multiple strings, separate them with commas or enter them on separate lines.

-For information about availability, see Microsoft® Advertising help to "[Prevent ads from appearing on specific websites](https://help.ads.microsoft.com/#apex/bae/en/14061/0)."
+For information about availability, see Microsoft Advertising help to "[Prevent ads from appearing on specific websites](https://help.ads.microsoft.com/#apex/bae/en/14061/0)."

 ## [!UICONTROL Campaign Tracking]